 The key assumption is the rationality of botnet masters and attackers.
 For any market, there must be a long-run equilibrium in which all market forces have been balanced.
-Suppose the Internet black market is in long-run equilibrium.
-We note the following assumptive parameters.
+Suppose the Internet black market is in long-run equilibrium, We note the following assumptive parameters.

-- 1. $n^e$ is the minimum number of machines required to achieve a task (e.g. disable a website) .
-We assume that technical capability determines the size of $n^e$ , which both botnet masters and attackers take as given.
-We refer to $n^e$ as the effective number of rentals (and as we will see later, since it costs money to rent botnets, in the steady state, attackers' profit-maximizing size of rental is equal to $n^e$ ). - 2.
+- 1. n^e is the minimum number of machines required to achieve a task (e.g. disable a website) 1.
+We assume that technical capability determines the size of n^e , which both bother masters and attackers take as given.
+We refer to n^e as the effective number of rentals (and as we will see later, since it costs money to rent botnets, in the steady state, attackers' profit-maximizing size of rental is equal to n^e). - 2.
 An attacker is only paid if the attack successfully disables the target site.
 The payment received by the attacker is denoted as M. - 3.
 The rental price per bot (denoted as P) is determined on Internet black markets, which both botnet masters and attackers take as given. - 4.
-Botnet masters who manage bots use Command and Control (C&C) channel to communicate with zombie computers in botnets.
-A typical C&C channel can host q machines simultaneously, which is also the live population on the C&C channel at any point in time.
-The unit cost of maintaining a C&C channel is given at m.
+Botnet masters who manage bots use Command and Control (C&C) channel2 to communicate with zombie computers in botnets.
+A typical C&C channel can host q machines simultaneously, which is also the live population on the C&C channel at any point in time.3 The unit cost of maintaining a C&C channel is given at m

-&lt;sup>55 Alternatively, we can view $n^e$ as the minimum number of accesses required to disable a website, and further define the number of accesses per machine to figure out the size of rental.
+1Alternatively, we can view n^e as the minimum number of accesses required to disable a website, and further define the number of accesses per machine to figure out the size of rental.
 We do not see it necessary to go into such details and believe our conclusions are not affected.

-&lt;sup>56 Although we are considering Internet Relay Chat (IRC), which is the dominant C&C channel in today's botnet, the parameter for botnet maintenance costs can be defined accordingly based on the underlying technique adopted to control bots, whether through IRC or other decentralized systems such as P2P.
+2Although we are considering Internet Relay Chat (IRC), which is dominant C&C channel in today's botnet, the parameter for botnet maintenance costs can be defined accordingly based on

-5. A real bot machine operates on average t hours per day and d days per week due to the owner's diurnal patterns and physical constraints.
+5. A real bot machine operates on average t hours per day and d days per week due to owner's diurnal patterns and physical constraints.
 Of all the live population, botnet masters randomly select bots to lease out.

-In summary, the exogenous/given variables are the effective size of rentals $(n^e)$ , the number of machines a C&C channel can support at a point in time (q), the average cost of maintaining a C&C channel (m), the unit rental price of compromised machines (P), the payment for a successful attack (M), and how often a real machine operates (t and d).
+In summary, the exogenous/given variables are the effective size of rentals (n^e) , the number of machines a C&C channel can support at a point in time (q), the average cost of maintaining a C&C channel (m), the unit rental price of compromised machines (P), the payment for a successful attack (M), and how often a real machine operates (t and d).